ibm-cloud-docs/Registry/registry_encrypt_images.md

    - (Optional) To use the private key in production, you must safely store and protect the private key in a suitable store.
 You might also want to manage the public key in the same way.
 You can use {{site.data.keyword.keymanagementservicelong_notm}} to store your keys. {{site.data.keyword.keymanagementservicelong_notm}} generally manages symmetric keys rather than the asymmetric PKI keys that are used for image encryption, but you can add your keys separately as two {{site.data.keyword.keymanagementservicelong_notm}} standard keys by using the dashboard.
 Note that {{site.data.keyword.keymanagementservicelong_notm}} requires that only Base64 data is imported.
 You can re-encode the PEM files as Base64 by using `“openssl enc -base64 -A -in <user>Private.pem -out <user>Private.b64”` before pasting the Base64 content, and reverse this action to obtain the usable key again by using `“openssl enc -base64 -A -in <user>Private..b64 -out <user>Private.pem”`.

-     For an additional level of security, you can wrap your image encryption keys by using an {{site.data.keyword.keymanagementservicelong_notm}} root key, you can wrap your keys before you import the keys to {{site.data.keyword.keymanagementservicelong_notm}}.
+     Image encryption keys must be wrapped by using an {{site.data.keyword.keymanagementservicelong_notm}} root key, which protects the private key.
+You must wrap your keys before you import them as standard keys to {{site.data.keyword.keymanagementservicelong_notm}}.
 This action ties access to your keys to the root key lifecycle and with the optional additional secrets that are required to retrieve the key.

      For example, to wrap keys, run `“ibmcloud kp key wrap <root_key_id> -p <base64 encoded image key>”` command and to unwrap keys, run `“ibmcloud kp key unwrap <root_key_id> -p <base64 cyphertext>`, where `<root_key_id>` is the ID of the root key.

-     For more information, see [Bringing your encryption keys to the cloud](/docs/key-protect?topic=key-protect-importing-keys) and [Importing your own keys](/docs/key-protect?topic=key-protect-getting-started-tutorial#import-keys).
+     For more information, see [Bringing your encryption keys to the cloud](/docs/key-protect?topic=key-protect-importing-keys), [Importing your own keys](/docs/key-protect?topic=key-protect-getting-started-tutorial#import-keys), and [Wrapping keys](/docs/key-protect?topic=key-protect-wrap-keys).

 4. List the keys to ensure that they are created: